⚠️

 4.228% origination fee

-Rates current as of 2025–2026 academic year.
+Rates and limits current as of 2026–2027 academic year.
+Grad PLUS loans eliminated for new borrowers effective July 1, 2026.
 Always verify at studentaid.gov and directly with lenders before applying.

 🔍 Full Lender Comparison